una/personal-goals/README.md

 - [ ] Finish an [Algorithms]((http://livestream.com/accounts/4894689/events/4497664)) online course
 - [ ] Play around with CSS Transforms for fun
 - [ ] Do something with youmightnotneedjavascript.com
+- [ ] New version of Happy Moments for 2016

 ### Backlog: Side Projects & Other Ideas
 - [Apps & Other Projects](https://github.com/una/personal-goals/blob/master/ideas-and-misc/app-ideas.md)